Toilet paper is one modern comfort that gets taken for granted.

-Our ancestors wiped with things like corn cobs and the Sears Roebuck Catalog.
-After a lifetime of wiping with fluffy TP, I can’t even imagine that!
+Our ancestors used alternatives like corn cobs and the Sears Roebuck Catalog.
+I can’t even imagine that after a lifetime of wiping with fluffy TP!

 What would you use if there were no more toilet paper?
 Even if you stockpile toilet paper for disaster preparedness, you should still know about toilet paper alternatives.

 It only takes a small blizzard or flood warning for the supermarket shelves to get wiped clean.
 If a large scale disaster were to strike, it could be weeks or months before supermarkets got a new shipment – which means no way to buy toilet paper.

 To prepare for emergencies, a lot of people stockpile Toilet paper.
 I think that’s a great idea.
 However, as someone who lives in a small apartment, there’s only so much toilet paper that I can stockpile.
 Even if I could stockpile large amounts of TP, the toilet paper would eventually run out in a long-term disaster.